underoot/underoot.github.io/content/blog/en/2021/jira-zsh-autocomplete/index.md

 1. Go to my command line;
 1. Create a branch with the same name as the ticket's key, i.e. `feature/EXMPL-1234`.

-I have seen many times in different companies attempts of simplifying of that process: <a href="https://en.wikipedia.org/wiki/Bookmarklet" target="_blank">bookmarklets</a> that copy for you current tickets or browser extensions that complement JIRA ticketswith copy button UI etc.
+I have seen many times in different companies attempts of simplifying of that process: [bookmarklets](https://en.wikipedia.org/wiki/Bookmarklet) that copy for you current tickets or browser extensions that complement JIRA ticketswith copy button UI etc.

-In one day I decided to return to my old idea to learn about <a href="http://zsh.sourceforge.net/Doc/Release/Completion-System.html" target="_blank">ZSH completion system</a> and create completion that will do for me dirty job.
+In one day I decided to return to my old idea to learn about [ZSH completion system](http://zsh.sourceforge.net/Doc/Release/Completion-System.html) and create completion that will do for me dirty job.
 And I've created it.

-I use <a href="https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases" target="_blank">Git aliases</a> in my Git setup and it works like a charm: you can create shorthands for all of operationsthat you do from console every day when you touch upon Git repositories, i.e.:
+I use [Git aliases](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases) in my Git setup and it works like a charm: you can create shorthands for all of operationsthat you do from console every day when you touch upon Git repositories, i.e.:

 ```
 ; ~/.gitconfig